IELTS results: dates and how to get your results

 How can the IELTS results be viewed?

-- They are available to be viewed online.
+- You can view your results online.
 They remain online for 28 days after the results date.
 Simply check the British Council or IDP IELTS webpage accordingly.

-- They will officially be available in paper as the IELTS Test Report Form (the TRF).
+- Results are available on paper as the IELTS Test Report Form (the TRF).
 This can either be collected in person or sent by post to your address.